groupdocs-annotation/GroupDocs.Annotation-References-Tutorials/content/english/java/document-information/groupdocs-annotation-java-supported-formats/_index.md

 }
 ```

-Notice the try-with-resources pattern?
-That's crucial for proper resource management.
-The Annotator implements AutoCloseable, so this ensures cleanup happens automatically.
+Notice the **try‑with‑resources** pattern?
+It guarantees the `Annotator` is closed automatically, preventing memory leaks.

 ## How to Retrieve GroupDocs Annotation Java Supported Formats

 Now for the main event – actually detecting which file formats your application can handle.
-This is surprisingly straightforward, but there are some nuances worth understanding.
+This is surprisingly straightforward, but there are a few nuances worth understanding.

-### Step-by-Step Implementation
+### Step‑by‑Step Implementation

 #### Step 1: Import the Required Classes

-First, let's import what we need.
-Keep it minimal – only import what you actually use:

 ```java
 import com.groupdocs.annotation.options.FileType;